Higher education in India: Rankings

 University rankings are used to measure and compare institutional quality based on a range of indicators related to research, reputation and teaching.
 Indian government's National Institutional Ranking Framework, or NIRF is the mechanism for measuring quality and also intended to determine funding and world-class university endeavors.
 While being popular, NIRF rankings have been criticized for being inaccurate and biased.
-The Indian Institute of Technology (BHU) Varanasi has criticised NIRF rankings multiple times.
+Anil Kumar Tripathi, director of the Institute of Science, Banaras Hindu University, criticised the NIRF 2021 rankings, arguing that comparing IITs and IISc with large multidisciplinary universities like BHU is unfair.

 The Indian Institute of Technology, Madras was ranked 1st among Overall Institutions in NIRF Overall Rankings 2022 with a score of 87.59, followed by IISc Banglore, IIT Bombay, IIT Delhi, IIT Kanpur and IIT Kharagpur.
 The Indian Institute of Science (IISc) was ranked 1st among Indian Universities in NIRF University Rankings 2022 with a score of 83.57 followed by Jawaharlal Nehru University, Jamia Millia Islamia, Jadavpur University, Amrita Vishwa Vidyapeetham and Banaras Hindu University.
 The Indian Institute of Technology, Madras was ranked 1st among the Indian Engineering Institutions in NIRF Engineering Rankings 2022 with a score of 90.04 followed by IIT Delhi, IIT Bombay, IIT Kanpur and IIT Kharagpur.
 The Indian Institute of Management Ahmedabad was ranked 1st among the Indian Management Institutions in NIRF Management Rankings 2022 with a score of 83.35 followed by IIM Banglore, IIM Calcutta, IIT Delhi and IIM Kozhikode.
 The AIIMS, New Delhi was ranked 1st among the Indian Medical Institutions in NIRF Medical Rankings 2024 with a score of 91.60 followed by PGIMER, Christian Medical College, NIMHANS and JIPMER.
 The "Institutions of Eminence (IoE)" initiative by the Government of India aims to build top-ranked Indian universities by providing autonomy and funding (only for public universities) and identified six institutions.